japj/talks/2023/Renovate/Renovate.md

-This is talk give  on 2023-03-10 at [WebCampVenlo](https://www.webcampvenlo.nl).
+This is talk given on 2023-03-10 at [WebCampVenlo](https://www.webcampvenlo.nl).

 # Renovate: a universal dependency update tool that fits into your workflow